Pantropical Spotted Dolphin Skull Replica

 Description

 Pantropical spotted dolphin skull replica measures 16.5 x 6.7 x 6.0 inches.
-The Stenella attenuata skull is a museum-quality polyurethane resin cast from California Academy of Sciences specimen.
+The Stenella attenuata skull is a museum-quality polyurethane resin cast of a California Academy of Sciences specimen.
 2-part skull (separate cranium and mandible).
 1:1 scale.
 Made in USA.

 The pantropical spotted dolphin has a slender body and a long, narrow beak.
 A dark grey cape and a matching tall fin cover its back.
 Light spots cover the dark areas of the body on adult animals.
 The lips are white, and the dolphin has an average of 40 pairs of teeth per jaw.
 The undersides are pale grey with dark spots.